almibe/ligature-specification/wander.md

 }
 ```

-Below is some old text from the https://github.com/almibe/wander project that needs reviewed/merged into the above text.
-Most of it is problem outdated.

-In Wander everything is a function call, a reference to a symbol, or a literal except for the when operator.
-Supplied functions and symbol references appear as plain text while user defined functions and references are prefixed with `$`.

 ### Method syntax
 When you use a period in Wander you invoke method calling.
 This means that the first argument to the function you are calling is the result of the last expression.